-A: Yes!
-It is strongly encouraged that both parents- including the Godparents- attend the preparation class if they have already be chosen and are available to do so.
+A: Yes, both parents must attend the class.
 You are more than welcome to bring children and infants to our class.

 Q: If I have taken the baptismal preparation class before at St. Basil’s or another parish, do I need to take it again?

 A: If you have attended a class at St. Basil’s after 2014 you will not have to attend again.
 However, if you have not attended a class at St. Basil’s than your participation is required.

 Q: When are baptisms offered?

 A: At St. Basil’s baptisms occur during regularly scheduled weekend Masses (Saturday 5:00pm; Sunday 9:00am, 10:30am, 12:00pm, or 4:30pm).
 The date of the baptism is only officially booked upon completion of the registration form given to you during our baptismal preparation class.

 For more information, please contact the Director of Family Ministries- Jessica De Luca.